matsest/gh-runner-az-private-network-demo/README.md

 ### Cost

-There will be a minimal Azure-related cost for network traffic depending on your setup, but the main cost of these runners will be the billing for the runners which is listed [here](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-x64-powered-larger-runners).
-Billing is only counted when workflows are running - there is no idle cost for this solution.
+There will be a minimal Azure-related cost for network traffic depending on your setup and usage, but the main cost of these runners will be the billing for the runners which is listed [here](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-x64-powered-larger-runners).
+Billing is only counted when workflows are running - there is no idle cost for this solution, unless using a NAT Gateway with a Public IP (around $37/month).

 Note that included GitHub Actions minutes for GitHub Team/Enterprise Cloud does **not** apply to larger runners, so all usage will be billed per-minute according to the rates linked above.